Neutron scattering: Neutron-matter interaction

-Because neutrons are electrically neutral, they penetrate more deeply into matter than electrically charged particles of comparable kinetic energy, and thus are valuable as probes of bulk properties.
+Because neutrons are electrically neutral, they penetrate more deeply into matter than electrically charged particles of comparable kinetic energy, and thus are valuable as probes of bulk properties compared to methods that use charged particle beams, such as electron microscopy.

-Neutrons interact with atomic nuclei and with magnetic fields from unpaired electrons, causing pronounced interference and energy transfer effects in neutron scattering experiments.
-Unlike an x-ray photon with a similar wavelength, which interacts with the electron cloud surrounding the nucleus, neutrons interact primarily with the nucleus itself, as described by Fermi's pseudopotential.
-Neutron scattering and absorption cross sections vary widely from isotope to isotope.
+Unlike an X-ray photon with a similar wavelength, which interacts with the electron cloud surrounding the nucleus via electromagnetic coupling, neutrons interact primarily with the nucleus itself, since it has a net electric charge of zero.
+The neutron-nucleus interaction is described by Fermi's pseudopotential.